M123 and M125 10-ton 6x6 trucks: Engine and driveline

 overhead valve V8 gasoline engine developing 297 hp at 2600 rpm and 725 lbfft of torque at 1700 rpm.
 The M123A1 built in the 1960s had a Cummins V8‑300, a 785 cuin naturally aspirated V8 diesel engine developing 300 hp at 3000 rpm and 580 lbfft torque at 2100 rpm.
 This engine was also retrofitted into M123 to make M123E2.
-No M125 were converted to diesel power.
+Only one M125 was converted to a diesel as a prototype, it is now being restored.

 The drivetrain was a repeat of that in the Mack NO, with a Mack TRDXT72 5 speed transmission with the transfer case mounted solidly to the rear of the transmission.
 This transmission was direct in 5th.
 The transfer case had a 2.50:1 low range, engaged the front axle, and had a power take-off to operate the winch(es).

 The front axle was an unusual triple reduction type which did not need universal joints on the outer ends and allowed a tighter turning radius.
 The two rear axles were a double reduction type.
 Final drive ratios were 9.02:1 for gas powered trucks and 10.11:1 for diesels.
 The driveline for every M123 and M125 was built by Mack, regardless of who manufactured the rest of the truck.